What is FUTA?

 There is no FUTA tax for self-employed individuals.
 Thus, if you are a partner, there is no FUTA on your distributive share of partnership profits.
 If you engage independent contractors in your business, you don't pay FUTA on payments to them.

-The basic FUTA rate is 6 percent.
-However, you may receive a credit for state unemployment tax of 5.4 percent.
-This brings the net federal tax rate down to 0.6 percent.
+The basic FUTA rate is 6%.
+However, you may receive a credit for timely payment of state unemployment tax of 5.4%.
+This brings the net federal tax rate down to 0.6%.
 Applying this rate to the first $7,000 of wages for each employee results in a tax of up to $42 per employee.
-There had been a 0.2 percent surtax in effect starting in 1983 but after numerous extensions it ended in 2007.
+There had been a 0.2% surtax in effect starting in 1983 but after numerous extensions it ended in 2007.

 Note: If a state has not repaid borrowing from the federal government to cover its unemployment benefits liability, it may be a "credit reduction state."
 This means the amount of the credit for state unemployment tax is reduced and the FUTA rate is effectively increased.
 The designation of credit reduction states is made by the Department of Labor.